It’s huddle season, y’all.

 Get in the Game

-For those on a budget, you can become a human pig toy.
+For those on a budget, you can become a human pig toy to provide winter enrichment.

 A 1988 study from Temple Grandin coined the term “assertive mingling” to describe a simple practice of wandering the barn, approaching pigs and petting them—with or without their consent—for ten minutes once a week.